What is title

 Title insurance is a one-time fee that protects your property and investment for as long as you, or your loved ones own the property.

-For a one-time fee that is due at closing, an owner’s policy protects your rights for as long as you and your heirs own the property.
+For a one-time fee that is collected at closing, an Owner's Policy protects you and your heirs from financial loss due to defects in the title to the real property.
 Your policy can protect you from things like:

-The process is made simple with only two types of insurance policies: Owner’s and Loan.
+The process is made simple with only two types of insurance policies: Owner's and Lender's.

-Your lender will require a title insurance policy to protect their investment, this is the Loan Policy.
-This protects the lender’s interests in the property if a problem where to arise.
+Your lender will require a title insurance policy to protect their investment, this is the Lender's Policy.
+This protects the lender’s interests in the property if a problem were to arise.